-Impact on Public Safety
+Indicator 4: Impact on Public Safety

-To date, there are no longitudinal data showing recidivism rates of youth who have been placed in C2H.51 However, initial measures suggest that the initiative has not jeopardized public safety.
+To date, there are no longitudinal data showing recidivism rates of youth who have been placed in C2H.43 However, initial measures suggest that the initiative has not jeopardized public safety.
 While it would be beyond the scope of this analysis to suggest that C2H has caused the steadily declining arrest rates of NYC youth, it is abundantly clear that it has not prevented it.
 In fact, since C2H began, juvenile arrest rates have declined at an accelerated rate.
 In the four years preceding C2H, juvenile arrests in New York City declined by 24 percent.
-In the four years following the introduction of C2H in 2012, youth arrests in New York City decreased by 52 percent, compared to a 41 percent decline in the rest of the state which did not pursue C2H.
-As shown in Figure 3, this represents a 28.5 percent greater drop in juvenile arrests for New York City than the rest of the state.52
+In the four years following the introduction of C2H in 2012, youth arrests in New York City decreased by 52 percent (See Figure 5 below).
+Moreover, as Figure 6 shows, the City's drop in total juvenile arrests was 28.5 percent more than the rest of the state (52 percent in New York City, versus 41 percent in the rest of the state, where C2H was not implemented).44